Zane-/imgbot/README.md

 ```
 "domain of website, including subdomains": {
 	"name": "name of tag to select",
-	anything: identifying attribute of tag,
+	attribute: identifying attribute of tag,
 	"link": attribute containing link
 }
 ```